Learn what to look out for if you or someone you know might be at risk for suicide.

 Some behaviors may indicate that a person is at immediate risk for suicide, such as:

 If you notice any of these warning signs, consider if you can limit access to means for suicide — such as firearms, pills, or drugs — until the person is no longer in crisis.
-Ask directly if the person is thinking about suicide, and seek immediate help from the National Suicide Prevention Lifeline or a mental health professional.
+Ask directly if the person is thinking about suicide, and seek immediate help from the 988 Suicide & Crisis Lifeline or a mental health professional.

 Suicide risk for someone with a substance use disorder must be taken seriously.
 Most substances can affect a person's mood, which can heighten the risk for depression and even thoughts of suicide.
 In addition, most people are at immediate risk for suicide for only a short time, so helping them through the crisis can be lifesaving.